Qiming-C/YYDS-EleNa/developer-doc.md

 ![image-20211207223011832](https://tva1.sinaimg.cn/large/008i3skNgy1gx69mp1of3j31tm0u0djk.jpg)

+## Debugging

+During the development phase, we use the **developer tool** in browser and **postman** to help us ensure that the http request returns the correct value.
+Google Chrome's developer tools let us set breakpoints to debug our code when we have problems that can't be easily seen from the source code.
+The use of Postman allows us to ensure that the back-end endpoint can accept requests properly and return the corresponding data.
+Postman also supports multi-person collaboration, allowing members of our team to work together on the endpoint test created by each person.

 ## Api documentation

 As developer, the api documentation will greatly helpful for other developer knows how each endpoint is used and handled.
 We use [swagger ui](https://www.npmjs.com/package/swagger-ui-express) to generate a Api documentation which user can simulate the request without open up the frontend page.